thomaspinckney3/cs4501/Project6.md

 Overview
 ========

 This project is semi grabbag-style.
-There are six different topics that is related to improving the website you build.
+There are six different topics that are related to improving the website you build.
 You must complete Continuous Integration(#3), Integration Testing(#4) and Load Balancing(#6).
 In addition, you will need to choose one topic from the remaining three which are Hosting on DigitalOcean(#1), Caching with Redis(#2) and Performance Testing(#5).
 The detailed topic descriptions are listed as follows:

 1. Hosting on DigitalOcean

       Email me (Professor Pinckney) for an invite if you you'd like to do this.
+Do this within the first week this project is assigned so that I have time to get invites to everyone that needs one.

 2. Caching with Redis